UK PUB CO FAQs

 How much will I earn?

-The current UK minimum wage rate is £7.05 per hour (aged 21 or over), and £5.60 per hour aged 18-20, so you should earn a gross wage of between £250-325 per week before deductions.
+The current UK minimum wage rate is £7.38 per hour (aged 21 -24), £5.90 per hour aged 18-20, and £7.93 per hour if you’re over 25 – so you should earn a gross wage of between £250-325 per week before deductions.
 That will net back down to £200+ a week in your hand, with tips on top (in pubs that have a focus on food service, tips can be quite generous).
 The net amount quoted on your job offer is after your taxes and rent have been deducted.

 When will I be paid?